Sometimes we need a reality check to want to make a change. And I’m no exception.

 In the past I’ve always had 2 upper body workout days and 2 lower body workout days.
-With my upper body workouts, one day focused on my back and biceps and the other on my shoulders, chest, and triceps.
+With my upper body, one day focused on my back and biceps and the other on my shoulders, chest, and triceps.

 After 3 years of doing this, I realized that if I include a full body day into my routine to replace an upper body day, I can still work on my upper body twice a week while also getting an extra leg workout at the same time.

-When it comes to fitness, it’s good to keep in mind that things change.
-And the routine you start with may not be the one you’ll be following 6 months from now.
-Make sure adjust and do what’s best for you.
+It’s good to remember that things change.
+And the routine you start with may not be what you will be doing 6 months from now.
+Always adjust and do what’s best for you.

 So, what exactly do my upper body workouts look like now?
 I like to include at least one exercise for each muscle.
 And sometimes I mix moves together.
 Either way, I still use tri-sets, and do at least 3 rounds.

 Rest days are so important to give your muscles time to recover and grow.
 But it’s hard for me to not do anything all day since I’m a pretty active person.
 So even on my rest days I like to do something small.

 Usually on my active rest days I go for a walk for at least 30 minutes.
 Or I will do a yoga session.
 Which is just as good for my mental health as my physical health.

 I love following Alomoves for my at home yoga classes because I can do them whenever I want and they have so many different classes to choose from.